Reginald Barnes

 Major-General Sir Reginald Walter Ralph Barnes KCB DSO DL JP (13 April 1871 – 19 December 1946) was a cavalry officer in the British Army.
 He served in several regiments, and commanded a battalion of the Imperial Yeomanry, the 10th (Prince of Wales's Own) Royal Hussars, the 111th Brigade, and three divisions.

 During his career he served in the Cuban War of Independence, the Second Boer War and the First World War.
 Becoming a Companion of the Distinguished Service Order, and a Knight Commander of The Most Honourable Order of the Bath.
 He was also awarded a French Croix de Guerre.

 History

 Early life

 Reginald Walter Ralph Barnes was born 13 April 1871, at Stoke Canon Exeter, the son of Prenbendary R H Barnes.
-He was educated at Westminster School, before in December 1888, becoming a second-lieutenant in the 4th Battalion, King's Shropshire Light Infantry, at the time part of the militia.
+He was educated at Westminster School, before in December 1888, becoming a second-lieutenant in the part-time 4th (Hereford Militia) Battalion, King's Shropshire Light Infantry.
 He was promoted to lieutenant in September 1889.
 Then in December 1890 he transferred to the regular army, dropping down a rank to second-lieutenant, when he joined the 4th (Queen's Own) Hussars.
 He regained his substantive rank of lieutenant in May 1893.
 In 1894 and again in 1895 Barnes was one of a cabal of subalterns who harassed fellow junior officers into leaving the regiment because they were perceived as not meeting its social or other standards.